-The temporal pattern in ecosystemic/multidisciplinary survey effort is displayed in Figure 7.
-The majority of ecosystemic/multidisciplinary survey effort is concentrated in spring: this is due to the timing of the PELGAS, PELACUS and BIOMAN surveys, which started in 2003, 2007 and 2016 respectively, to collect data on cetaceans (Table 1).
+The temporal pattern in survey effort is displayed in Figure 7.
+All effort, including that realized in conditions when cetacean detection is low due to e.g. high Beaufort sea state, are depicted on Figure 7.
+The majority of survey effort is concentrated in spring: this is due to the timing of the PELGAS, PELACUS and BIOMAN surveys, which started to collect data on cetacean distribution in 2003, 2007 and 2016, respectively (Table 1).
 Summer months, and July in particular, are also well covered.
-The peak in ecosystemic/multidisciplinary survey effort in July is due to the international surveys, such as SCANS and CODA.
-The month with the least ecosystemic/multidisciplinary survey effort is December.
+The peak in survey effort in July is due to the international surveys, such as SCANS and CODA.
+The month with the least survey effort is December.
 This may be easily explained with the difficult conditions for at sea observation in winter and with end of year celebrations which may deter from carrying out regular surveys at this time of the year.
-For all other month (and pooling all years), approx. 10,000 km of ecosystemic/multidisciplinary survey effort are available (Figure 7A).
-With respect to year, an overall increase in ecosystemic/multidisciplinary survey effort is manifest between 2005 and 2020 (Figure 7B).
-From 2010 onwards, at least 10,000 km of ecosystemic/multidisciplinary survey effort are available for each year, with peaks during 2012 and 2016 corresponding to the SAMM and SCANS-III surveys.
+For all other months (and pooling all years), approx. 10,000 km, or more, of survey effort are available (Figure 7A).
+With respect to year, an overall increase in survey effort is manifest between 2005 and 2020 (Figure 7B).
+From 2011 and onwards, at least 10,000 km of survey effort are available for each year, with peaks during 2012 and 2016 corresponding to the SAMM and SCANS-III surveys.

-From this descriptive analysis, it can be concluded that there is a small gap in data for winter months, and some imbalance between the first 5 years of data compared to the last 10 years.
-However, these temporal gaps appear moderate to small.
-The temporal coverage of the collated data is rather satisfactory.
+From this descriptive analysis, it can be concluded that there is a gap in data for winter months, and some imbalance between the first 6 years of data compared to the last 10 years.
+However, these temporal gaps with respect to years (i.e. inter-annual variability) appear moderate to small (at a global scale of the whole sub-region, although there are imbalances within the subregion).
+The temporal coverage with respect to years of the collated data is rather satisfactory.
+With respect to intra-annual variability and coverage, there are however large imbalance (see above).

-Figure 7: Temporal pattern in ecosystemic/multidisciplinary survey effort in the MSFD subregion "Bay of Biscay and Iberian Coast" for each season (A) and each year (B) between 2005 and 2020 in the collated dataset for WP2.
+Figure 7: Temporal pattern in survey effort in the MSFD subregion "Bay of Biscay and Iberian Coast" for each season and month (A; intraannual variability) and each year (B; inter-annual variability) between 2005 and 2020 in the collated dataset for WP2.